 Our Approach to Surgery is Anything but Plastic

-Chemical peels are a popular procedure for a number of skin concerns, but choosing the best option for you can be confusing without guidance from a skin care professional.
+Chemical peels are a popular procedure for several skin concerns, but choosing the best option for you can be confusing without guidance from a skin care professional.
 Choosing the right chemical peel requires understanding how the treatment works, what your skin type and needs are, and what types of chemical peels are available.

 Chemical peels utilize various types of acids, which can include ingredients like alpha-hydroxy acids, beta-hydroxy acids, trichloroacetic acid, or phenol.
 The type of acid used will typically determine the strength or depth of the peel.